Attention Deficit Hyperactivity Disorder (ADHD) -

 - Use standard ADHD Questionnaires alongside the above.

-- At times additional tests may be required, e.g. QB or TOVA computerised continuous performance tests, WISC (for IQ) and further testing for Autism Spectrum Disorders.
-These are done independently at additional costs and we will make suitable recommendations.
+- At times, additional tests may be required, e.g. QB or TOVA computerised continuous performance tests, WISC (for IQ) and further testing for Autism Spectrum Disorders.
+These are done independently at additional costs, and we will make suitable recommendations.

-- Medication information, initiation, and monitoring - we will be happy to draw up a shared care agreement, this would allow your GP / Surgery to provide repeat prescriptions in keeping with standard shared care protocols.
+- Medication information, initiation, and monitoring - we will be happy to draw up a shared care agreement, which would allow your GP / Surgery to provide repeat prescriptions in keeping with standard shared care protocols.
 This is entirely at the discretion of the GP.

 - Once settled on the optimal dose, follow-up reviews tend to happen once every 4-6 months or yearly when under shared care with the GP.